 23. Step 10

-Recovery is a lifelong process.
+Recovery is a lifelong process requiring ongoing attention.

 Step 10.
 Continued to take personal inventory, and when we were wrong, promptly admitted it.